 - Submit the three-section test.
 DSU requires test scores of 800 on the SAT (math and critical reading combined), test scores of 880 or above on the 2016 redesigned SAT, or a 17 or better composite score on the ACT.
 Please note: As of March 2016, the College Board has launched a redesigned SAT.
 For more information about the redesign, please visit the College Board website.

 - The University will also consider international applicants who have taken the General Education Development (GED) test.
 Applicants must submit a notarized copy of their GED certificate with their application and fee to be considered for admission.

 - Have transcripts evaluated by the World Education Service (WES) or Educational Credential Evaluators (ECE) and then forwarded by the evaluating organization to the admissions [at] desu.edu (subject: International%20Transcripts) (Office of Admissions.)
 All academic records must be converted into their U.S. education equivalents by a University-recognized credential agency, to obtain transfer credit for education completed at non-U.S. postsecondary institutions.
+Please note that a course-by-course evaluation needs to be completed which provides the US equivalency of your credentials and US GPA.
 Transcript evaluations must be submitted either: sealed or electronically sent directly from the evaluating organization.
 PLEASE NOTE: The Office of Admissions reserves the right to request that transcripts from international English-speaking institutions be evaluated by WES or any of the other recognized credential agencies if educational equivalency cannot clearly be determined by the Office of Admissions.

 - Submit an I-20 Application, a F-1 Student Seeking Financial Statement and an Affidavit of Support for Free Room & Board to: Delaware State University, Office of International Affairs, Grossley Hall-Room 115A, Dover, DE 19901.